kjolley/BIGSdb_documentation/curator_guide.rst

 * Rescan even if allele designations are already set
 * Rescan even if allele sequences are tagged

+You can select to only use type alleles to identify the locus.
+This will constrain the search space so that allele definitions don't become more variable over time.
+If a partial match is found to a type allele then a full database lookup will be performed to identify any known alleles.
+An allele can be given a status of type allele when :ref:`defining<single_allele_upload>`.

 Options can be returned to their default setting by clicking the 'Defaults' button.